CLOSED Win the

 risk reduction and management and their national emergency telecommunications

 emergency telecommunications.
-The deadline is 15 March 2019 and the detailed
+The deadline was on 15 March 2019.
+The detailed

 guidelines as well as a link to the application form available here.

-will be judged by ITU and USTTI and winners will be announced at the 2019
+Entries were reviewed by ITU and USTTI and winners were announced at the 2019

 edition of the World Summit on the Information Society (8-12 April).